broken-hardware/ademco_esp8266/README.md

 System architecture:
 Aside from power, ground, sensor pins, the 4110XM use DI and DO to communicate with the keypads.
-All keypads are wired in parallel so the 4110XM DO pin must be an open-drain type output.
+All keypads are wired in parallel so the 4110XM DO pin must be an open-drain/collector type output.
 All keypads see the same data from 4110XM so they should all dim/light the same LEDs and display the same messages.

 DI pin: Input of 4110XM.
 This is also the output of the keypad.
 Let's call it TX.
 Signaling is 12V and output is 0V when there is nothing to send.
 There are 12 keys on the keypad: 0-9, #, *.
 Each key is encoded with an 8-bit patter.
 When a key is pressed, the